Novak Djokovic's visa hearing looms as Australian government request for delay is rejected – KION546

 Court documents published on Saturday confirmed that Djokovic — who has previously voiced opposition to Covid-19 vaccines and vaccine mandates — was unvaccinated when he arrived in Australia on January 5.

-His visa hearing is now scheduled to go ahead at 10 a.m. local time (6 p.m.
-ET) on Monday, with a decision on whether he can remain in Australia and compete in the tournament expected at 4 p.m (12 a.m ET).
+His visa hearing is now scheduled to go ahead at 10 a.m. local time on Monday (6 p.m.
+ET Sunday), with a decision on whether he can remain in Australia and compete in the tournament expected at 4 p.m (12 a.m ET).

 If the court upholds his visa cancellation, Djokovic will be deported as soon as appropriate travel arrangements can be made.